BZ269/5153-2025-final-proj-gp2/README.md

 2. A Text-to-SQL system for querying a hospital database using natural language
 3. A Streamlit application that integrates both components into a user-friendly conversational interface

+All language models in this application are served locally with Ollama.
+No external API calls are made to services like OpenAI or Anthropic, ensuring complete privacy and offline operation.

 ## Datasets

 ### RAG Posters